Nimalhuang/Java/README.md

-# Java
+# Java related

-This repository is for Java practice
+## summary
+some code pratice written in Java